Duet3D/DuetSoftwareFramework/PLUGINS.md

 ## Lifecycle

 Whenever DCS is started, plugins that were started will be restarted.
-When DCS is shut down, it closes, and if that fails, forcefully kills, plugin processes.
+When DCS is shut down, it terminates (SIGTERM), and if that fails, forcefully kills (SIGKILL), plugin processes.